Monkey bread

-Monkey bread (also known by other names including plucking cake, pull-apart bread, and bubble bread) is a soft, sweet, sticky pastry served in the United States for breakfast or as a treat.
-It consists of pieces of soft baked dough sprinkled with cinnamon.
-It is often served at fairs and festivals.
+Monkey bread (also known by other names including plucking cake, pull-apart bread, and bubble bread) is a bread originating from the United States that consists of soft pieces of baked dough that can be "pulled apart" to be eaten and does not need utensils.
+The bread is usually baked in a Bundt pan, where there is a hole in the center which is often filled with dips, jams, or preserves.
+A common version served at fairs and festivals, or eaten for breakfast/midmorning, is a soft, sweet, sticky cinnamon bread.

 Name

-The origin of the term "monkey bread" comes from the pastry being a finger food; the consumer would pick apart the bread as a monkey would.
+The origin of the term "monkey bread" is unknown.
+Some food historians suggest that it comes from the pastry being a finger food, and that those eating it pick apart the bread with their hands as a monkey might.
+Others suggest that it comes from the pastry's resemblance to the monkey puzzle tree Araucaria araucana.

 Origins

+The "concept of rolling small pieces of bread dough in butter and baking them close together in a single container goes back in America only to the 19th century with the proliferation of baking pans."
+Versions of small balls of dough baked together with a filling dates back to Boston in the 1880s and the first versions were likely savory, only flavored by butter.
 What most people know as monkey bread today in the United States is actually the Hungarian dessert arany galuska ("golden dumpling").
-Dating back to the 1880s in Hungarian literature, Hungarian immigrants brought this dish with them when they immigrated to America and began introducing it into the country's food landscape when Hungarian and Hungarian Jewish bakeries began selling it in the mid-twentieth century.
+Dating back to the 1880s in Hungarian literature, Hungarian immigrants brought this dish with them when they emigrated to America and began introducing it into the country's food landscape when Hungarian and Hungarian Jewish bakeries began selling it in the mid-twentieth century.

+Recipes for the bread first appeared in American women's magazines and community cookbooks in the 1950s.
+For instance, the 1963 post-humous cookbook of actress ZaSu Pitts describes monkey bread.

 In 1972, a cookbook published by Betty Crocker included a recipe for arany galuska, which they referred to as "Hungarian Coffee Cake".
 As it became more popular in America, arany galuska came to be confused with monkey bread in which the balls of dough are not dipped in cinnamon and sugar but only in butter.
 "Monkey bread" soon became the more common name for this Hungarian Jewish dessert.

-Recipes for the bread first appeared in American women's magazines and community cookbooks in the 1950s.
 During the 1980s, Nancy Reagan popularized serving monkey bread during Christmas by making it a staple of the Reagan White House Christmas.
+Mrs. Reagan acquired the recipe from her fellow actress ZaSu Pitts.
+According to food historian Gil Marks, she arranged for monkey bread to be served to President Reagan on the night before his testimony before Congress for the Iran-Contra hearings.
+As legend goes, Ronald Reagan said, “Mommy, I may go to prison, but I’ll always remember this monkey bread.”